- Why should I apply to the P3 program?

 - What do I need to apply to P3?

 You will need to submit a curriculum vitae (CV) or resume, unofficial transcript, and statement of purpose.
-A letter of recommendation is optional unless you are interested in the Astrophysics, Physics, and Molecular Biology programs which require one letter of recommendation.
+A letter of recommendation is optional unless you are interested in the Ecology and Evolutionary Biology, Molecular Biology, Physics, and Quantitative and Computational Biology programs, which have varying requirements.

 - Do I need to submit an official transcript?